GavinHuttley/tib/source/molevol/mutation.rst

 Mutation manifests as a change in the primary DNA [1]_ sequence of an organism.
 Only mutations that occur within the cell lineage that produce sex cells, the germline, can have an influence on future generations.
 We refer to these as germline mutations.

-.. sidebar:: What happens to a mutation?
+.. margin:: What happens to a mutation?
     :name: mutant_fate

     .. image:: /_static/images/molevol/mutation_process.png